 or other groups that are within their own town or immediate

 area.
-There is no reason or logic in trying to separate
+People are just beginning to realize that there is no reason or logic in trying to

 learn to live together